 Cyclical Work Without a Cycle

-Cyclical living is not just the remit of bleeding women; with or without a visible monthly cycle, cyclical living is crucial to our mental, physical and emotional health.
+Cyclical living is not just the remit of bleeding women; with or without a visible monthly cycle, living in tune with your rhythms and the rhythms of nature is beneficial your mental, physical and emotional health.

-There are many reasons why a woman might not have visible monthly cycle such as being born without a womb, hysterectomy, peri-menopause, menopause, early menopause, lactational amenorrhea, eating disorders, hormonal contraception and health issues (to name but a few) and there are many ways to explore cyclicity beyond just menstrual cycle awareness.
+There are many reasons why a woman might not have visible monthly cycle such as being born without a womb, having had a hysterectomy, menopause, early menopause, lactational amenorrhea, hypothalamic amenorrhea, eating disorders, hormonal contraception, being a trans woman and some health issues (to name but a few) and there are many ways to explore cyclicity beyond just menstrual cycle awareness.

-So some of our work does reference the monthly menstrual cycle but unless it is a specifically menstrual cycle related workshop or class (which would be explicitly mentioned) this does not and should not exclude women without a monthly bleed, we are all cyclical beings with or without a visible inner rhythm and can all benefit from learning to more fully and deeply listen to our bodies and rhythms.
+Some of my work references the menstrual cycle but unless it is a specifically menstrual cycle related workshop or class (which would be explicitly mentioned) this does not and should not exclude women without a monthly bleed, we are all cyclical beings with or without a visible cycle and as such can benefit from learning to more fully and deeply listen to our bodies and rhythms.

-This circle is open to all women whether bleeding or not.
-Our circles, classes, events and gatherings will always combine menstrual cycle awareness with lunar cycle and seasonal awareness for the benefit of all.
-We will never explicitly ask about your cycling life, this is an entirely optional area of discussion.
-It is very important to me that women with and without wombs, with and without bleeds and with or without a positive relationship to menstruality are included and supported equally within our spaces.
+All of my work is open to all women whether bleeding or not.
+In women's circles, retreats, classes and events I seek to combine menstrual cycle awareness with lunar cycle and seasonal awareness for the benefit of all.
+I never explicitly ask about your cycling life, this is an entirely optional area of discussion.
+It is very important to me that women with and without wombs, with and without periods and with or without a positive relationship to menstruality are included and supported equally within these spaces.

-Menstrual cycle awareness is just as valuable for those with irregular cycles and in fact the very act of paying close attention and honouring and accepting the cycle can sometimes coax it back to some form of regularity or help us to understand that we are transitioning towards menopause.
+Menstrual cycle awareness is just as valuable for those with irregular cycles and in fact the very act of paying close attention to, accepting and cooperating with the cycle can sometimes iron out the very issues that made it irregular to begin with or help with the transition towards menopause.